-(28) Aerial Devices.
+([32]28) Aerial Devices.

-(a) Aerial devices used for firefighting must be annually inspected and tested by a person qualified in performing such inspections and tests according to NFPA 1911 (2007): Standard for the Inspection, Maintenance, Testing, and Retirement of In-service Automotive Fire Apparatus.

-(b) Where structural defects are found in critical components of an aerial device, the repairs must be tested and certified according to NFPA 1911 (2007): Standard for the Inspection, Maintenance, Testing, and Retirement of In-service Automotive Fire Apparatus, by a registered professional engineer, the manufacturer of the apparatus, or an American Welding Society (AWS) Certified Welding Inspector.
+- (a) Aerial devices used for firefighting must be annually inspected and tested by a person [competent]qualified in performing such inspections and tests[-and inspections] according to [the recommendations of NFPA Standard 1914, 1991 edition, at least annually]NFPA 1911 (2007): Standard for the Inspection, Maintenance, Testing, and Retirement of In-service Automotive Fire Apparatus. - (b) Where structural defects are found in critical components of an aerial device, the repairs must be tested and certified according to NFPA 1911 (2007): Standard for the Inspection, Maintenance, Testing, and Retirement of In-service Automotive Fire Apparatus, by a registered professional engineer, the manufacturer of the apparatus, [Standard 1914, 1991 edition, by a registered professional engineer or manufacturer of the apparatus] or an American Welding Society (AWS) Certified Welding Inspector.

-(c) A permanent record of tests and repairs under 437-002-0182(28)(b) must be maintained for each aerial device.
+(c) A permanent record of [such]tests and repairs under 437-002-0182(28)(b) must[shall] be maintained for each [unit]aerial device.

-(29) Hose Drying Towers.
+([33]29) Hose Drying Towers.

-(a) Floor openings on hose tower platforms must be equipped with a guardrail meeting the requirements of Division 2/D, 1910.23, Guarding Floor and Wall Openings and Holes.

-Note: The toeboard requirements for elevated work platforms in Division 2/D, 1910.23, do not apply to hose drying towers unless hand tools or objects other than hoses are carried onto the platforms.

-(b) Fixed ladders must meet the requirements of Division 2/D, 437-002-0027, Fixed Ladders.

-(c) Ropes used to hoist hose in the hose towers must have a working load limit that maintains a minimum safety factor of 3:1.

-(30) Drill Towers.
-Permanent fixed ladders on the outside of drill towers and drill buildings are exempt from offset platform landings and ladder cage guards requirements of Division 2/D, 437-002-0027, Fixed Ladders.

-(31) Testing, Maintenance and Inspection of Fire Service Equipment.

-(a) The employer must inspect and maintain fire service equipment at least annually and perform all tests recommended by the manufacturer at the date of manufacture.

-(b) When the manufacturer's recommendations required under 437-002-0182(31)(a) are not available from the manufacturer, the employer must identify and follow the recommendations of an applicable consensus standard or curriculum that is nationally recognized and generally accepted by the fire service industry.
+- (a) Floor openings on hose tower platforms must be equipped with a guardrail meeting the requirements of [OAR 437,]Division 2/D, 1910.23, Guarding Floor and Wall Openings and Holes. - [(b)]Note: The toeboard requirements for elevated work platforms in Division 2/D, 1910.23, do[hose drying towers must] not apply to hose drying towers unless hand tools or objects other than hoses are carried onto the platforms. - ([e]b) [The requirements for]Fixed ladders must meet the requirements of[OAR 437,] Division 2/D, 437-002-0027, Fixed Ladders. - ([d]c) Ropes used to hoist hose in the hose towers must have a [breaking strength to safe load strength (rated]working load[)]limit that maintains a minimum safety factor[ratio] of 3[-to-]:1. - ([34]30) Drill Towers.
+Permanent fixed ladders on the outside of drill towers and drill buildings are exempt from [the requirements of of platform landings and ladder cage guards requirements of Division 2/D, 437-002-0027, Fixed Ladders. - ([35]31) Testing, Maintenance and Inspection of Fire Service Equipment. - (a) The employer must inspect and maintain [and inspect] fire service equipment at least annually and perform [any]all tests recommended by the manufacturer[s] at the date of manufacture[, or the recommendations of NFPA or IFSTA]. - (b) When the manufacturer's recommendations required under 437-002-0182(31)(a) are not available from the manufacturer, the employer must identify and follow the recommendations of an applicable consensus standard or curriculum that is nationally recognized and generally accepted by the fire service industry.